Francklin2/RTKLIB_Touchscreen_GUI/README.md

 # RTKLIB_Touchscreen_GUI
-Gui based for RTKLIB for Raspberry Pi  made with Qt by the ENSG student
+RTKLIB GUI for Raspberry Pi with touchscreen made with Qt by the ENSG students

 To build this project you will need :